visforvali/ws297v/calendar.md

 {: .important }
-> <div style="background-color:#779ecb;">
+> <div style="background-color:#b4d7ff;">
 > I respond to async messages in Discord's text channels and DMs, and Pace emails &mdash; within 48 hrs during the week.
 Anything I get over the weekend, I'll respond to on Mon (I *might* reply sooner, but don't count on it).
 >
 > For a quicker response to questions or project help, ask in #classroom or #team on Discord.
-Please note that I deprioritize questions about course material/logistics that are explained in the course syllabus and/or this website, or have already been asked and answered on Discord and added to the [FAQs](faqs){:target="_blank"} on this site.
+Please note that I deprioritize questions about course material/logistics that are explained in the course syllabus and/or this website, or have already been asked and answered on Discord and added to the [FAQs](faqs){:.target="_blank"} on this site.
 > </div>

 {: .note }